lindstrom-j/mongo_objects/docs/source/MongoSingleProxy.rst

 The key is defined in the class as `container_name`.
-To keep the parallel with :class:`MongoDictProxy` and :class:`MongoListProxy`, :func:`get_proxy` accepts a `key` argument but it is ignored.
+To keep the parallel with :class:`MongoDictProxy` and :class:`MongoListProxy`, :func:`get_proxy` accepts a `key` argument when initializing a new proxy object but it is ignored.

 Subdocument IDs